ciscoheat/deepstate/README.md

 }
 ```

-`updateIn` is the whole API for updating the state.
+`update` is the whole API for updating the state.
 Everything is type-checked at compile time, including that all state fields are final.

-Every call to `updateIn` is considered an action.
+Every call to `update` is considered an action.
 The action type is automatically derived from the name of the calling class and method.
 You can supply your own type (a `String`) as a final parameter to the update methods if you want.

 Run the test: